Vatican Museums Tickets & Tours

 • Wi-Fi: Free Wi-Fi is available inside the museum; simply connect to the network named “Vatican WiFi.”

-• Gift Shop: Located near the exit, offering books, souvenirs, and Vatican-themed items.
+• Gift shop: Located near the exit, offering books, souvenirs, and Vatican-themed items.

 Plan your visit to Vatican City